How to Move to Another State: Guide + Checklist

 Utilities can be a bit of a hassle.
 In addition to canceling utilities at your current home, you'll have to find the service providers in your new state and get your new service set up in your name.

-Not to mention, you'll have to schedule it, so you have service upon move in.
+Not to mention, you'll have to schedule it so you have service upon moving in.
 Here's a quick breakdown of the steps you can take to manage your utilities effectively during your out-of-state move.

-- Contact Your Current Providers: Contact the providers for gas, electric, and water providers, if those utilities are in your name.
+- Contact Your Current Providers: Contact your gas, electric, and water providers, if those utilities are in your name.
 Tell them that you’ll be canceling your service at your current location.
-Tell them you’d like to schedule shut off at a predetermined date.
+Tell them you’d like to schedule a shut off at a predetermined date.

 - Register New Services in Your Name: If you need to be set up with a new service provider, contact your new provider and get the service in your name.
 Schedule them for a day before you move in.
 You won’t want to move into a home with no lights or gas.